Figma IPO: How to buy Figma shares

 Sign up to Stake and join 500k+ investors accessing the ASX & Wall St all in one place.

-About Figma (FIG)
+About Figma ($FIG)

-Figma has 13 million monthly active users and reported revenue of US$749 million in FY24, up 48% YoY.
+Figma has 13 million monthly active users and reported revenue of US$749 million in FY24, up 48% year-on-year (YoY).
 Revenue grew 46% YoY to US$228m in Q1 FY25.
+Competitors include Adobe and Canva.

 Who owns Figma?